-Joseph George Middle School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
-School grounds are carefully monitored by school staff at all times.
-Teachers supervise selected areas of the school at brunch and lunch, before school and at dismissal.
-All outer gates are closed and locked during the school day.
+Ocala Middle School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The Safety Plan is developed by the George Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for annual approval.
-The plan was last approved in April 2010.
-The Safety Plan and drill procedures are reviewed during the year with all staff.
+The Safety Plan is developed by the Ocala Safety Committee before it is presented annually to the Alum Rock Union Elementary School District Board of Trustees for approval.
+The plan was last revised and updated in April 2010.
+The safety plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
-In addition, all required drills are calendared and completed, and the results are shared with staff.
-The George Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, and Internet safety policy.
+In addition, all required drills are calendared and completed, and the results are shared with the staff.
+The Ocala School Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, Internet safety policy, and an intervention policy.